 It’s not an easy life: To top it all off, many social enterprises operate in remote areas with few creature comforts.
 Five-star hotels are traded in for village cots.
 Express trains and Uber make way for motorbikes and rickety rickshaws.
 High-speed internet and stable electricity are swapped for molasses-slow Wi-Fi and off-grid living.
 This is obviously not always the case (and for many this experience can be a draw), but some companies find it challenging to convince senior talent to take the plunge.

-Yes, hiring at social enterprises is hard.
+Yes, talent recruitment at social enterprises is hard.
 The good news is there are many ways to make it better:

 At a system level